valry/api-blog/README.md

 ### Development mode
-(Defaultly works only for smtp.mail.ru,
+(Default works only for smtp.mail.ru,
 To change smtp configuration you need to change ActionMailer::Base.smtp_settings)

 To create reports/by_author.json , you need to create file settings.yml in folder 'config'